helena-intel/openvino/docs/IE_DG/supported_plugins/MYRIAD.md

 ## Supported Configuration Parameters

 See VPU common configuration parameters for the [VPU Plugins](VPU.md).
-When specifying key values as raw strings (that is, when using Python API), omit the `KEY_` prefix.
+When specifying key values as raw strings (that is, when using the Python API), omit the `KEY_` prefix.

 In addition to common parameters, the MYRIAD plugin accepts the following options: